Everything you need to know about all the different types of low carb flours - what they are and how to use them!

 This formula is used in many vegan recipes or for those who are allergic to eggs.
 If a recipe is heavily based on eggs, this substitution will not work.

-Ground flax has nearly 70 calories per serving (2 tablespoon or 14 grams), 5 grams of total carbs, 4 grams of fiber, and 3 grams of protein.
+Ground flax has nearly 70 calories per serving (2 tbsp or 14 grams), 5 grams of total carbs, 4 grams of fiber, and 3 grams of protein.
 This makes flax meal flour only 1 net carb per serving, and one of the best low-carb flours in terms of net carbs!

 Nutritional values from cronometer.com